Article 17 of the 1996 Constitution of Chad states that:

 A 1962 Ordinance still governs the right of peaceful assembly, allowing the police to use force to disperse an unauthorised gathering.
 In addition, Article 123 of the 2017 Criminal Code prohibits in any public place any armed gathering or "any unarmed gathering that could disturb the public order."
 A crowd is said to be armed when the individual members carry or conceal weapons or any objects, in plain sight or not, "for use as weapons".

 In May 2018, Chad's Legislative Drafting Committee concluded its draft of new legislation on firearms.
-The draft law was submitted to the Minister of Security.
+The draft law was submitted to the Minister of Security, but it may not regulate police use of firearms.

 There is no independent civilian police oversight body in Chad.
 In its 2014 Concluding Observations on Chad, the Human Rights Committee expressed concern